 Foreign Currency Translation.
 Operations in non-U.S. entities are recorded in the functional currency of each entity.
 For financial reporting purposes, the functional currency of an entity is determined by a review of the source of an entity's most predominant cash flows.
-The results of operations for any non-U.S. dollar functional currency entities are translated from functional currencies into U.S. dollars using the average currency rate during each month.
-Assets and liabilities are translated using currency rates at the end of the period.
+The results of operations for any non-U.S. dollar functional currency entities are translated from functional currency rates at the end of the period.
 Adjustments resulting from translating the financial statements of our foreign entities that use their local currency as the functional currency into U.S. dollars are reflected as a component of other comprehensive income (loss).
 Transaction gains and losses are recorded in other income (expense), net, in the condensed consolidated statements of operations.